 More out of life

-Carrying too much weight causes an array of life-threatening health problems such as heart disease, cancer, type 2 diabetes, and fatty liver disease.
-In addition, problems that affect our quality of life such as osteoarthritis, digestive issues, depression and problems of self-esteem, depression and self-confidence are prevalent in the overweight and obese.
+Carrying too much weight can cause an array of life-threatening health problems.
+Problems may include heart disease, cancer, type 2 diabetes, auto-immune conditions, high blood pressure, high cholesterol, fatty liver disease and Alzheimer’s.
+In addition, problems that affect our quality of life such as osteoarthritis, digestive issues, depression, anxiety and problems of self-esteem and self-confidence are prevalent in the overweight and obese.

 Improvements and accomplishments

 Less is indeed more, but it can’t happen in one day or one week.
-This learning process takes time – months for most people.
+This learning process takes time – weeks and months for many people.
 But the rewards you gain (and the weight you lose!), both in terms of physical health and mental well-being, are the “more” here.
 Those who succeed find it hard to believe that they were ever in the “more and bigger is better” mode.
 There is a great sense of accomplishment that you feel at the end of this road.

-Remember that in spite of what we see around us, LESS is indeed MORE, just like the menorah burning in your home or your scale trending down.
-And when it comes to your health, losing weight in a careful and healthy manner is without a doubt much, much MORE.
-“Add hours to our day, days to your year and years to our life”.
+Make your holiday enjoyable!
+Be with family and friends and enjoy healthy foods.
+If you would like some really healthy and tasty latke recipes, email me and it would be my pleasure to send you some!
+But remember that in spite of what we see around us, LESS is indeed MORE, just like the menorah burning in your home or your scale trending down.
+And when it comes to your health, losing weight in a careful and healthy manner will bring you more “ hours to your day, days to your year and years to your life.”